cmdrought/hello-world/README.md

 Hello people!

 My names Chris and I just finished my Bachelors degree in Information Systems and Cybersecurity.
-I am also interest in learning to code.
+I am also interested in learning to code.
 I look forward to this new challenge!